Mark Melford

 Mark Melford (c.
 1850 – 4 January 1914) was an English playwright, actor, and variety performer.
 His career encompassed the era of the late Victorian farce, the music halls and early British cinema.
 Melford was a prolific playwright and wrote not only dramas, farces, melodramas and comic sketches, but also a musical drama, and a comic opera.
 He was also an accomplished comic actor often taking the leading role in his own works.

 As a playwright, the genre in which he was most prolific was farce; Jeffrey H. Huberman in his Late Victorian Farce writes that Melford wrote and had produced more full-length original farces than any other Victorian playwright.
 The hand-list of plays in Allardyce Nicoll's six-volume A History of English Drama, 1660-1900 lists thirty nine works by Melford up to 1900.
 From 1912 onwards he also wrote, directed, and acted in many short silent films.

 Early life

 Born George Smith in Fareham, Hampshire, England, he was the son of Joseph Smith, a provisions merchant, and Priscilla Hill the daughter of a farmer.
 From humble beginnings working in the family business he became well known under his stage name, Melford, as an actor and dramatic author.
-He and his brother Alfred (later to become Austin Melford) were known in the Portsmouth area as the 'Humerous Brothers'.
+He and his brother Alfred (later to become Austin Melford) were known in the Portsmouth area as the 'Humorous Brothers'.
 Alfred first appeared as an amateur in Portsmouth, carrying off all prizes at singing contests with character songs, written by his brother Mark.